lbryio/lbry.com/content/faq/multisig.md

 ### Installing and Running Electrum for LBRY

 You can find the downloads and setup information for [Electron LBRY on GitHub](https://github.com/tzarebczan/electrum/releases/tag/0.1.0).
 Windows and Mac installers are provided, but Linux needs to be run from source as detailed on the install instructions.
-If you previously ran an old version and created wallets, they will need to re-created in this new version.
+If you previously ran an old version and created wallets, they will need to be re-created in this new version.
 You can use the old version to send the funds to another wallet and then re-create a new one.

 ### Setting up a Multisignature Wallet